bkandaris/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A DBMS such as SQLITE3 is for users to communicate with a database where a relational database is a collection of related tables.

 - [ ] Why do tables need a `primary key`?

+This makes adding and retrieving data from a table more organized.

 - [ ] What is the name given to a table column that references the primary key on another table.

+A foreign key is used to link two tables

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A third table ("go between" table)

 ## Minimum Viable Product